ElectronicStructureLibrary/elsi-interface/external/PEXSI/doc/corefunction.md

 @note
 It is the user's responsibility to enforce the coherence between [SuperLUGrid](@ref PEXSI::SuperLUGrid) and GridType.

+> @ref PEXSI::PSelInvOptions "PSelInvOptions"

+A thin interface for passing parameters to set the PSelInv options.

 > @ref PEXSI::SuperNodeType "SuperNodeType"

 A data structure containing the supernodal partitioning of the matrix.